villasite/sba/_posts/2019-10-06-black-and-white-affair.md

 fawe: "fas fa-glass-cheers"
 tags: [event]
 ---
-Save the date for this annual event at the Marriott Midway.
+Let's celebrate at our annual event from 5 p.m. to 10 p.m. at the Marriott Midway.
+Donation is $65 per person.